JohnPMills/academic-kickstart/content/author/admin/_index.md

   link = "files/cv.pdf"

 +++
 My training lies at the intersection between Social and Developmental Psychology and my research focuses on the integrity of sport.
-In practice this means examining topics such as moral leadership, anti-doping, and athlete welfare.
 This includes research on values, virtues, norms, practices, identities, and the psychosocial mechanisms that combine to regulate behaviour.
-My published research -- which is all available to download here -- generally falls within these topics but I'm a curious person and occasionally you'll find something left field that I was just interested in.
+My published research -- which is mostly free to download here -- generally falls within these topics but I'm a curious person and occasionally you'll find something left field that I was just interested in.

-At work, I am the Director of <a href="https://teamresearchlab.org">Team Researcher Lab </a> which currently houses 15 students (inc. ten postgrads).
+At work, I am the Director of <a href="https://teamresearchlab.org">Team Researcher Lab </a> which typically houses around 10-15 students.
 I also lead the <a href="https://www.essex.ac.uk/departments/sport-rehabilitation-and-exercise-sciences/research/development-of-young-people-through-sport">Developing Young People through Sport Research Group</a> within the School of Sport, Rehabilitation, and Exercise Sciences at the University of Essex.
-In terms of service, I founded <a href="https://osf.io/preprints/sportrxiv">SportRχiv</a> in 2016, and more recently <a href="https://www.storkinesiology.org">the Society for Transparency, Openness, and Replication in Kinesiology</a> (STORK) in 2019.
+I founded <a href="https://osf.io/preprints/sportrxiv">SportRχiv</a> in 2016, and more recently <a href="https://www.storkinesiology.org">the Society for Transparency, Openness, and Replication in Kinesiology</a> (STORK) in 2019.
 I enjoy creating tools, solving problems, and bringing people together around a vision or project.
 I know this sounds corny but it's true.
 Outside of work, I run an education focused <a href="https://awfullygood.org">not-for-profit</a>.
-I'm also married and have two boys under 5, which keep me pretty busy.
-On the rare occasion I get an afternoon to myself, I love watching football and in a previous life worked as an academy and community coach.
+Our mission is to support young people to develop the skills they need to thrive in the 21st century and live awfully good lives.
+I also host a podcast (it's 2022, who doesn't) called <a href="https://podcasts.apple.com/us/podcast/sports-debate-a-fortnightly-podcast-where-academic/id1569350911">Sports Debate.</a>

+I'm also married and have two young sons, who keep me pretty busy.
+On the rare occasion I get an afternoon to myself, I love watching football and try to see my beloved West Ham United as much as I can.
+Before entering academia, I spent 10 years working as an academy and community football coach both within the UK and US.
 If you'd like to discuss anything further, I'm open to grabbing a cup of tea and chatting more -- virtual or otherwise.